British Book Awards: 2018 Books of the Year

-Author of the Year
+2017 Books of the Year

+The shortlisted nominees were announced on 15 March 2017 at the London Book Fair.
+The awards comprised four divisions: Books of the Year (the Nibbies), Great People, Bringing Books to Readers and Publishing Success.
+For the first Nibbies since 2014, the ceremony was expanded, Crime and Thriller titles regained their own category (previously called the Crime Thriller of the Year and changed to Thriller and Crime Novel of the Year in 2011), while non-fiction was split into Narrative and Lifestyle.
+The Newcomer of the Year / New Writer of the Year award was renamed Debut Book of the Year and The Popular Fiction award which had changed to Popular Fiction Book of the Year in 2010 was renamed simply as Fiction Book of the Year in this year.

+1990–2016

 Book of the Year

 Prior to 2010 the Best was a unique winner.
 Starting in 2010, the Best was chosen by the public via open internet vote from among the winning books in the other categories.
+The category was resurrected in 2018.

 Children's Book of the Year

 Previously called British Children's Book of the Year.
 Renamed to Children's Book of the Year in 2010.

 Fiction Book of the Year

 Previously called Popular Fiction Award.
-Name changed to Popular Fiction Book of the Year in 2010.
-Name changed to Fiction Book of the Year in 2017.
+Name changed to Popular Fiction Book of the Year in 2010 and subsequently to Fiction Book of the Year in 2017.